NethServer/nethserver-mail/getmail/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Getmail.rst

 Delete downloaded messages
     Choose if downloaded messages should be removed.

-Anti-spam and anti-virus check
+Scan messages with email filter
-    If enabled, downloaded messages will be checked against spam and viruses
+    If enabled, messages will be checked against spam and viruses by the :guilabel:`Email > Filter` module

 Delete
 -------